 The Disaster Recovery Unit (DRU) of the Office of Community Development (OCD), Division of Administration (DOA), was created in the aftermath of the 2005 Hurricanes Katrina and Rita.
-The DRU administers the CDBG Disaster Recovery funds approved by Congress on December 23, 2005.
+The DRU administers the CDBG Disaster Recovery funds approved by Congress on December 23, 2005 and on June 30, 2007.
 Personnel were hired from within Louisiana and around the United States with experience in all aspects of CDBG programs.
 Managers and staff were retained in the areas of homeownership housing, multifamily/rental/supportive housing, infrastructure, economic development, policy and reporting, legal, and financial and auditing.
 Experienced employees of the Office of Community Development, CDBG Program, provide training as needed to new hires.
-In addition, the OCD supplied CDBG ¿boot camp¿ training in partnership with the Council of State Community Development Agencies.
+In addition, the OCD continues to supply CDBG training in partnership with the Council of State Community Development Agencies and ICF International.
 The DOA¿s resources are available to augment the DRU with expertise in budgeting, accounting, reporting, contract review and legal matters.
 The DRU is in close contact with the Louisiana Legislative Auditors.
 Currently, 8 auditors are assigned to the DRU.
 We are planning on adding 4 more auditors in the near future.

-At present, there are 49 people working in the DRU.
-The DRU received approval in September 2006 to raise our total number of staff to 86.
+At the close of this quarter, we had 51 people working in the DRU.
+The DRU received approval in September, 2006, to raise our total number of staff to 74.
 This does not include the 30 approved LRA positions.
-Currently, there 37 vacant positions.
 The administrative budget is used to fund salaries and related benefits, travel expenses, operating supplies and services, professional services, and inter-agency transfers.
-Community meetings have been held throughout the impacted parishes and in cities with large numbers of evacuees.
+As mentioned last quarter, community meetings have been held throughout the impacted parishes and in cities with large numbers of evacuees.
 These meetings have raised citizen awareness of the recovery programs.
-Importantly, the meetings also have served as forums for citizens to discuss their needs and priorities for disaster recovery needs and priorities that our office will take into account in our programs.
+The meetings have also served as forums for citizens to discuss their needs and priorities for disaster recovery ¿ needs and priorities that our office will take into account in our programs.
+With the addition of a Public Relations Officer to our staff this quarter, we have created more opportunities to notify the public of our extensive recovery efforts, as a result our advertisement expenses have increased this quarter.
+As we further develop and implement our program monitoring plans this quarter, our travel expenses have increased.
 The state follows the State Procurement Code.
 All sub-recipients are required to follow Title 24 Part 84 and Part 85.
 Monitoring plans are being developed for the new disaster recovery activities funded under this program.
 The obligated and expended amounts for this quarter reflect the summation of the total administrative and technical assistance costs.
-The total expended and obligated technical assistance costs are \$1,397.16 and \$7,293.82, respectively.
-These are added into the total Admin expended and obligated above.
+The total expended and obligated technical assistance costs this quarter are \$401.11 and -\$5,495.55, respectively.